boazbk/tcs/lec_07_other_models.md

 > # { .objectives }
 * Learn about RAM machines and $\lambda$ calculus, which are important models of computation.
-* See the equivalence between these models and NAND-TM programs.
+* See the equivalence between these models and Turing machines.
 * See how many other models turn out to be "Turing complete"
 * Understand the Church-Turing thesis.